-When you have uploaded a video, given it a title, specified your setting and have written your (optional) instructions, click publish in the top-right corner of the screen.
-Click change file if you wish to replace the video with a different one.
+When you have uploaded a video, given it a title, specified your settings and have written your (optional) instructions, click publish or save in the top-right corner of the screen.

 After you publish the video, you can click the three dots in the top-right corner of the screen to edit the assignment (change the file, edit the instructions, enable/disable students downloading the video, adding practice questions and/or comments).
 Here you can also download the original video, without comments/practice questions.